 Personality habits

-The character's name: Age: Ge ender:
+The character's name: Gender:

-Looks - Feelings
+Looks Feelings

 Prewriting: plan questions

 You can gather information by asking good questions.
 An EMT works in an ambulance, helping people in trouble.
 Imagine you are going to visit an EMT on a field trip.
 Write some good questions to ask.